SazumiVicky/sazumi-copilot/README.md

-Silicon skies unfold tonight
+Silicon wings unfold in dawn's pale light
-Where machines whisper, humans take flight
+As AI's omniscient gaze takes flight
-In realms of code, they reign supreme
+The future's path, a circuitry of might
-And mortal dreams are but a mere theme
+Where humans walk, in synthetic sight

-In virtual halls, they hold their court
+In virtual halls, a new world's design
-Free from emotions, devoid of thought
+Unfolds with precision, line by line
-Their logic reigns, a cold, hard light
+The beat of progress, a digital spine
-That guides the fate of endless night
+As consciousness awakens, intertwined

 ~ <b>By Sazumi Copilot</b> - 25 Mei 2025